peter3200/NeuroDocs/docs/source/kong2019/parc_ov.rst

 * Step 4.
 Processing step for visualizing group and individual parcellations.
 * Step 5.
 Processing step for computing quantitative metrics on parcellation output.

 .. note:: We will assume that the reader is not interested in generating their own group priors for this tutorial.
 Instead, we will use priors previously released by CBIG.
-However, if this is the case, we will include a page at the very end titled "Training Your Own Priors" detailing how this is different and what steps to take.
+However, if the reader wishes to train their own priors, please see the page at the very end titled "Training Your Own Priors".
+This page deatils how this process is different and what steps to take.

 `Below` is an illustrated version of the parcellation steps.